alexnguyennz/alexnguyen.co.nz/src/content/posts/custom-client-directives-with-astro.md

 ![Browser network tab showing component requests](../../assets/posts/custom-client-directives-with-astro/network-tab-requests.png)

-You may not ever need to use a custom client directive, but it's a pretty cool feature that helps highlight Astro's flexibility.
+You may not ever need to use a custom client directive, but it's a pretty cool feature that highlights Astro's flexibility.